The Madeira River Complex

 Founded in 1952 to support the country’s industrialization process and plan long term development, BNDES, a public bank, has been become one of the largest financial institutions in the world over the past years.
 Using subsidized funds, it finances both public and private companies, including multinationals.
 BNDES is currently present in almost every large business negotiation in Brazil and critics have stated that the institution is working as if its resources were unlimited.
 In the case of the Madeira Complex, as well as in many other operations, BNDES has committed to use public funds to finance a highly costly project of unprecedented scale.
 The investment risks, therefore, have been placed on the shoulders of the Brazilian taxpayer.

 The Madeira Complex is also part of IIRSA, the most ambitious plan to integrate the region via investments in highway construction, widespread dredging, and dams.
 The initiative, if completed, will connect areas containing natural resources (such as timber) and agricultural regions (such large-scale soybean farms) with ports in metropolitan areas, facilitating transportation of raw materials to the world’s largest markets.
-The initiative has received technical and financial support from the Andean Development Corporation, the Inter-American Development Bank, the United Nations Development Program, and others. [link to each bank in the Finance section]
+The initiative has received technical and financial support from the Andean Development Corporation, the Inter-American Development Bank, the United Nations Development Program, and others.

 The projected costs of the two main dams of the Madeira Complex have risen substantially since the project was initially presented, from US$5.5 billion to US$12.6 billion, a 129% increase.